Citi CD rates and review

 180 days interest for terms of 13 + months

-Citi offers a strong variety of CD terms and relatively forgiving withdrawal fees should you need to access your money ahead of schedule.
-However, their APY rates are relatively low compared to competitors and often require large deposits for highest rates.
+Expert reviewCiti® offers a wide variety of CD terms and relatively forgiving withdrawal fees should you need to access your money ahead of schedule.
+However, their APY rates are incredibly low compared to competitors, only breaking 1% with the 3-year terms.

 You can easily apply for a Citi CD by filling out an online application.

-- On the main Citi CD page, select your desired CD term and click Apply.
+- From the main Citi CD page, select your desired CD term and click Apply.

 - Date of birth